moveit/moveit_tutorials/doc/moveit_task_constructor/moveit_task_constructor_tutorial.rst

 Stages not only support solving motion planning problems.
 They can also be used for all kinds of state transitions, as for instance modifying the planning scene.
-Combined with the possibility of using class inheritance it's possible to construct very complex behavior while only relying on a well-structured set of primitive stages.
+Combined with the possibility of using class inheritance it is possible to construct very complex behavior while only relying on a well-structured set of primitive stages.